 Symplicity is the CSD’s on-line career center.
-Through Symplicity, you can search and apply for jobs, access password-protected resources in the Document Library, sign up for CSD programs and events, apply for on-campus interviews, and research career fairs.
-1Ls are provided with access to Symplicity once they have completed their CSD 1L Curriculum, “You’re Hired” (see below).
+Through Symplicity, you can search and apply for jobs (including externships), access password-protected resources in the Document Library, sign up for CSD programs and events, apply for on-campus interviews, and research career fairs.
+1Ls are provided with access to Symplicity after the drop/add periord ends their first semester.
 For trouble accessing Symplicity, please see our help manual.

 Pro Bono information can also be found on Symplicity.
 Pro Bono opportunities are currently housed on Symplicity.
 Pro Bono and volunteer hours can be completed and tracked throughout law school using Symplicity.